wp-plugins/agentpress-listings/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.0.0

-This plugin plugin creates a listings management system for AgentPress child themes, from StudioPress.
+This plugin creates a listings management system for AgentPress child themes, from StudioPress.

 == Description ==